npezza93/absorb_api/README.md

 ```

 ### User
-Return a collection of all available users:
+To return a collection of all available users:
 ```ruby
 AbsorbApi::User.all
 ```

-Find a particular `User`:
+To find a single `User` by id:
 ```ruby
 AbsorbApi::User.find(id)
 ```